gardhr/finabel/README.md

 ## How it works

-The finabel algorithm is incredibly simple.
 A bird's-eye view looks something like this.
 We start by defining three large (public) prime numbers, A, B, and C. Next we define the function E(X) which "stretches" some X by repeated concatenation until the result contains at least as many bits as the largest prime.
-Let V represent some password and salt merged together and then reinterpreted as a large integer.
-Now we apply the following transform to calculate the hash, H(V):
+Let V represent our password and salt merged together and then reinterpreted as a large integer.
+Now we apply the following transform to calculate our hash, H(V):

 ```
 Q = E(V)